Wrecked ship's officers plead guilty to NZ grounding

 Salvage teams continue to remove containers off the ship and collect debris off beaches and the sea floor.

-However, salvors pumped off around 1,000 tones of the fuel oil and recovered nearly half of the ship’s 1,300 containers.
+However, salvors pumped off around 1,000 tonnes of the fuel oil and recovered nearly half of the ship’s 1,300 containers.

 The vessel is owned by Daina Shipping, a unit of Greece’s Costamare Inc., and was under charter to Mediterranean Shipping.